Everyone is talking about critical illnesses (early, intermediate, or late) in Singapore and the insurance plans that cater to them.

-There are no right and wrong answers - it really boils down to your personal preference.
+There are no right and wrong answers.
+It really boils down to your personal preference and your budget.

-I know you may not be satisfied with that answer so here are some key considerations to help you decide...
+I know you may not be satisfied with that answer so there are some key considerations later on.

 5 Key Considerations for Early Critical illness Insurance

 1) Are you already going for regular screenings?